 Although my Ph.D. is in Cultural Anthropology, I have a strong interdisciplinary background, which influences my teaching and research.
 I have multiple roles here at Global Studies.
 The first role is serving as the Assistant Professor of Practice and the second is serving as the program's Assistant Director.
-In addition to teaching GLST 201: Introduction to Global Studies and GLST 494: Capstone, I also developed and supervise GLST 395: Internship in Global Studies.
+In addition to regularly teaching GLST 201: Introduction to Global Studies, GLST 494: Capstone, GLST 395: Internship in Global Studies, GLST 280: Colonization, Decolonization and Globalization, I help supervise GLST 111 and GLST 311.
 I also lead a number of special topics courses abroad.
-So far, I've taken students to Belize, Belgium & Netherlands, and India.
+So far, I have taken students to Belize, Belgium & Netherlands, and India.
+One of my favorite aspects of being a professor is helping students develop and write their honors thesis.
 My other duties include helping students with planning for short and long-term opportunities and I work closely with those students in our major who are applying for nationally competitive fellowships and scholarships like Critical Language Scholarship, Boren Scholarship, Fulbright Award and many others.
-I am also responsible for helping schedule Global Cafés and I welcome any ideas you may have.
+I am also responsible for organizing, scheduling and bringing to life all Global Cafés and numerous other events throughout the year.

 Research and Current Projects

-At present, I am working on a project focused on refugee integration in Nebraska and brooder Midwest.
+At present, I am working on a project focused on refugee integration right here in Lincoln, Nebraska.
+My collaboration with Dr. Julia Reilly examines the various features of Career Ladder, a program that connects skilled immigrants and refugees to career pathways, digital resources, and a professional network while fostering economic opportunity and restoring dignity through work.
 In addition, my non-domestic research interests focus on the plight of women in the Global South, and more specifically West Africa.
 My primary focus is on the ways in which women challenge and work outside and inside the confines of familial, social and cultural expectations that limit their economic participation to achieve economic independence.
-At present, I am securing sites to visit in summer 2021 to begin preliminary fieldwork.

 My doctoral dissertation titled "Women Living Islam in Post-War and Post-Socialist Bosnia and Herzegovina" was one of the most challenging and rewarding experiences of my academic career.
 For a long time my research experience and interests were centered around religion, Islam, women and gender, post-conflict development and non-governmental organizing.
 I specialize in Eastern Europe, but my research interests extend to Middle East, Asia and North Africa.
 When not at work (or working on my courses towards another advanced degree, I enjoy bike riding, gardening, and reading.
 Although my gears have shifted, my interest and knowledge of these topics remains up to date and current.